 At the June 17 press conference and at a separate meeting with Ukrainian Prosecutor-General Iryna Venediktova and National Union of Journalists representatives, regional prosecution officials stated that the identification of suspects had been hampered by lack of access to materials that Komarov was working on immediately before the attack, according to another report by the journalists’ union.

 During that meeting, authorities said that Komarov’s family members had deleted the journalist’s electronic files before police could examine them, on the grounds that they could contain personal images and documents, and that other reliable sources of information about what the journalist was working on were not available, according to that report.

-On December 20, 2021, the office of the prosecutor-general replied to CPJ’s emailed request for updates and comment, saying that the Cherkasy regional prosecutor’s office has taken measures to intensify the pre-trial investigation of Komarov’s murder and that authorities have now questioned over 1,800 individuals in connection with the case, among other measures, but that they were unable to provide further information about the investigation under Ukrainian law.
+On December 20, 2021, the office of the prosecutor-general replied to CPJ’s emailed request for updates and comment, saying that the Cherkasy regional prosecutor’s office had taken measures to intensify the pretrial investigation of Komarov’s murder and that authorities had questioned over 1,800 individuals in connection with the case, among other measures, but that they were unable to provide further information about the investigation under Ukrainian law.